Dasaavawar/Socket_basics_in_Csharp/README.md

 # Socket Programming in C#

 ## Requirements
-dotnet and dotnet-sdk properly installed in your computer, preferably with net6.0 C# plugin for VS Code
+dotnet and dotnet-sdk properly installed in your computer, preferably with net6.0 \n C# plugin for VS Code

 ## Instructions